 Some consumer groups, meanwhile, argue that structural changes to the financial regulatory system aren’t as important as having regulators enforce existing rules more strictly.

 If regulators had cracked down on abusive lending practices in the mortgage industry several years ago, much of the current meltdown could have been avoided, said Travis Plunkett, legislative director for the Consumer Federation of America.

-Congress will also have to figure out the future of Fannie Mae and Freddie Mac, the mortgage giants taken over by the government last month after sustaining huge losses.
+Congress will also have to figure out the future of Fannie Mae and Freddie Mac, the mortgage giants taken over by the government in September after sustaining huge losses.